 Kenyan President Uhuru Kenyatta has issued a warning against public gatherings, even at events such as religious services.
 He also urged companies to close their offices and make provisions for their staff to be able to work from home.

-Self-quarantine is also required from anyone who has recently been abroad.
-Any individual (Kenyan citizen or foreign national) who is experiencing symptoms, such as a cough or fever should get themselves tested at their neares health facility.
+Any individual (Kenyan citizen or foreign national) who is experiencing symptoms, such as a cough or fever, should get themselves tested at their nearest health facility.

 General Travel Restrictions for Kenya